kensho-technologies/graphql-compiler/docs/source/index.rst

 Schema Info
 ~~~~~~~~~~~

 ..
-TODO: Insert hyperlinks once backend sections are built.
 TODO: Encapsulate all schema info in a SchemaInfo class.

 To use the GraphQL compiler the first thing one needs to do is to generate the schema info from the
 underlying database as in the example below.
 Even though the example below generates schema info